yoe/SReview/README.md

 To run the backend, it is recommended that you install gridengine first.
-In theory, the backend *should* work without gridengine, but that is not as well tested.
+In theory, the backend *should* work without gridengine, but that is not tested.
 Additionally, you will then need to run a dispatcher per CPU, rather than having just one dispatcher in the whole network.

 Once gridengine has been installed, copy the `config.pl.template` file in the scripts directory to `config.pl`, edit it, and run `perl dispatch`.

-If you want to modify the output formats, you should edit the `transcode` script where you can add and/or remove gstreamer pipelines.
+If you want to modify the output formats, you should edit the `transcode` script where you can add and/or remove ffmpeg command lines.

 If you want to modify the look and feel of the webinterface, you should edit the files in the web/templates directory.

-If you have any issues with sreview, please file an issue (or better yet, a pull request) on the github issue tracker.
+If you have any issues with SReview, please file an issue (or better yet, a pull request) on the github issue tracker.